This page contains specific transportation-related information pertaining to:

 Rental of 15-passenger vans is prohibited by the university.

 The current state contract is with Enterprise Rent-A-Car.
 Enterprise assumes all risk of loss or damage to the rental car and provides primary liability insurance coverage for Western and its employees.
-No additional insurance coverage is required to be purchased.
+No additional insurance coverage is required to be purchased, unless traveling to Canada.
 The local Enterprise agency has a large selection of cars and vans available for rent.
-Please contact Travel Services at 650-3341 or visit Enterprise’s website for more information.
+Please contact Travel Services at 650-3341 or visit their website for more information.

 All Other Rental Car Agencies (e.g. Fountain)